yenta20/doc/decisions/backend/0010-review-visibility-solution.md

 Current implementation returns only `public-ready` reviews.

 What should be improved/refactored:
-1. If caller is review owner, `private` reviews should be returned.
+1. If caller is review owner, `private-ready` reviews should be returned.
-2. If caller is an approved follower, `private` reviews should be returned.
+2. If caller is an approved follower, `private-ready` reviews should be returned.

 Solution:
 * Below `select` can be used to improve query in `repository`: